0xDBFB7/scientific_standards/README.md

 Of course, checklists and standards can only ever capture the "low-hanging fruit" of mistakes; the "unforced errors" like wrong cell lines[1a] and Microsoft Excel[2a].

-These are, however, the boring ones that waste a great deal of time; finding new and interesting errors is called "science".
+These are, however, the boring ones that waste a great deal of time; finding new and interesting errors is better known as **science**.

 - [1a]: "But despite knowing about the issue for at least 35 years, the vast majority of journals have yet to put any kind of disclaimer on the thousands of studies affected." https://doi.org/10.1126/science.6451928